Images

 Model Versions

-Image sizes
+Image Style

-Byword can generate images in two sizes:
+Byword can generate images in two styles:

 You can switch between these image modes on your Settings page.